-The Organisation for Economic Co-operation and Development (OECD) assesses adult competency on an international scale, using the Survey of Adult Skills.
+The Organization for Economic Co-operation and Development (OECD) assesses adult competency on an international scale, using the Survey of Adult Skills.
 The survey assesses adults aged 16-65 on literacy, numeracy, and problem-solving in technology-rich environments.
 The OECD focuses on these three skills because they are necessary for full participation in society, relevant to a variety of contexts, and learnable.
 The United States as well as Ecuador, Hungary, Kazakhstan, Mexico, and Peru participated in the most recent round of data collection in 2017, and the United States also administered the assessment in 2012-2014.

 The results of the survey allow researchers to calculate averages across all OECD countries for several measures.
 In addition to skills in literacy, numeracy, and problem-solving, the relationships between these skills and other variables are calculated on average across all participating OECD countries.
 These averages provide a valuable baseline for comparing country-specific results.